Increase your property’s wildfire resiliency with smart landscaping choices

 Top tip: Look out for the FireSmart BC plant tag in participating garden centres and nurseries in BC (as shown in the header image at the top of this blog).
 This tag identifies which plants are more fire-resistant to help take the guesswork out for you.
 You can find your local Plant Program partner here.

-It’s important to know that coniferous trees with cones and needles are extremely flammable and should never be planted within 10 metres of your home.
+In general, highly flammable plants often have fine, dry material within the plant such as twigs, needles, leaves and papery bark.
+The stems, branches or leaves may have waxes and oils that burn easily too.
+It’s important to note that coniferous trees with cones and needles are extremely flammable they can provide fuel for wildfires and increase fire intensity.
+These plants should never be planted within 10 metres of your home.
 Examples include spruce, pine, fir and cedar.

-Top tip: You can head to FireSmart BC's website to discover more about the ignition zones around your home, and how to minimize damage by wildfires.
+Top tip: You can head to FireSmart BC's website to discover more about the ignition zones around your home, and how to minimize damage from wildfires, check out FireSmart’s guide here.

 Easy landscaping practices to FireSmart your property